AllTheMods/alltheguides/docs/atma/mobfarms.md

     *   *(Press ++ctrl+t++ (default keybind) to see the current world tier)*.
 *   **Evilcraft Blood:** Killing mobs near appropriate Evilcraft blocks/setups can generate Blood for the mod's mechanics. *(More on blood generation in the **Evilcraft** guide)*.
 *   **Ars Nouveau Source:** Using a `Vitalic Sourcelink` near a killing area can generate Source from mob deaths.
-*   **Data and Essence Essence:** Using a `Essence Leech` in the killing area will slowly drain essence from the mobs.
+*   **Data and Essence Essence:** Using an `Essence Leech` in the killing area will slowly drain Essence from the mobs.
 *   **Mahou Tsukai Mahou:** Can be generated using the `Boundary of Drain Life` killing method.
 *   **Experience (XP):** Mobs drop XP orbs, which can be collected using:
     *   **Sophisticated Storage:** `Magnet Upgrade`, `Tank Upgrade`, and `XP Pump Upgrade` on backpacks, chests, or barrels.
     *   *(Other collection methods like Experience Pylons, Absorption Hoppers, etc.)*
 *   **Reliquary Charm Fragments:** Can occasionally drop from mobs.
-*   **Occultism mobs** can be also farmed in spawners and with drygmes.
-Just beaware that rituals that **Occultism* `Wild Breeze` (the 3 levels of it) spawners spawn multiple mobs, not only the breeze and to that mobs the NO AI from Apotheoisis doenst apply.
-Drygme farm is recommended for `Wild Breeze` farming.
+*   **Occultism Mobs:** Can also be farmed in spawners and with Drygmys.
+Be aware that rituals like **Occultism's** `Wild Breeze` (the 3 levels of it) spawn multiple mob types, not just the Breeze, and the `No AI` upgrade from Apotheosis may not apply to all spawned entities.
+Drygmy farms are potentially simpler for `Wild Breeze` farming.

 *(This guide will be expanded with more specific details and build examples for each method.)*